vorlie/IotaPlayer/README.md

       pip install pyinstaller==6.6.0
       ```
       ```bash
-      pyinstaller MusicPlayerWIN.spec
+      pyinstaller IotaPlayerWIN.spec
       ```
     - If you want console output:
-      - Change the `console` value to `True` in the `MusicPlayerWIN.spec` file.
+      - Change the `console` value to `True` in the `IotaPlayerWIN.spec` file.
 If you decide to leave it as `False`, then be aware of how PyInstaller works, it can trigger your anti virus.
         ```spec
           exe = EXE(
             pyz,
             a.scripts,
             [],
             exclude_binaries=True,
-            name='MusicPlayer',
+            name='IotaPlayer',
             debug=False,
             bootloader_ignore_signals=False,
             strip=False,